furutajp/watson-bluemix-poc/README.md

 is to determine the conceptual context of a given set of seed words or phrases and provides additional words or phrases that expand on the concept.

-This application is deployed at http://watson-bluemix-poc.mybluemix.net/
+The application is deployed at http://watson-bluemix-poc.mybluemix.net/

 ##Bluemix services